Ali Haydar Yıldız

 Ali Haydar Yıldız (1953 – 24 January 1973) was a Kurdish political activist and a founding member of the far-left Communist Party of Turkey/Marxist–Leninist (TKP/ML-TİKKO) insurgent organization in Turkey in 1972.
 Yıldız was shot and killed in a shoot-out with Turkish soldiers in 1973.

 Biography

-Ali Haydar Yıldız was born in 1953 in the village of Erturan in Palu, Elazığ to a Kurdish family.
+Ali Haydar Yıldız was born in 1953 in the village of Erturan in Palu, Elazığ to a Kurdish Alevi family.
 After finishing high school in Elazığ in 1970, he moved to Istanbul where he became influenced by people involved in the protests of 1968 and would join them in their activities.
 In 1970, he was arrested by Turkish authorities and tortured for 48 hours in his month-long detention.
 His time in prison formed his view on the Kurdish question.
 After being released, he met İbrahim Kaypakkaya and they founded the TKP/ML-TİKKO in 1972.